Sir Selwyn Selwyn Clarke Market, MahéShop, Market

 Domaine de Val de Près, MahéMuseum

 In this small Creole settlement, visitors can discover the history of the Seychelles and live alongside locals as they go about their daily lives.
 The architecture also reflects Seychelles tradition here, with plantation houses from the 1870s or a typical worker's house from the 20th century.
 Besides that, at the edge of the village lies the Maison de Coco, a house constructred entirely of coconut products, where you can buy small gifts and souvenirs.

-Adelaide Studio, MahéArt Gallery
+Michael Adams, MahéArt Gallery

 Tom Bower's Sculpures Studio, MahéArt Gallery

 Artist Tom Bower displays high-quality, limited-edition bronze sculptures here, full of beauty and joy.
 His works can also be purchased on-site.

 Sunstroke, MahéArt Gallery

 Artist George Camille has been putting his works on display here since 1983.
 He uses an array of different techniques in his work, producing etchings, watercolours, sketches, pastels, and silk paintings, to name but a few.

 Artist Egber Marday uses a variety of different materials and techniques, such as oil, wood, and acrylic, and he displays some of his most beautiful works in his studio on Mahé.